6 Simple ways to Improve Employee Motivation

 - High Discretionary Effort

-What drives Engagement
+What drives Motivation

 A great framework for understanding this is Maslow's Hierarchy of Needs.
-The model is quite simplistic but it illustrates the point that there is a sequence in which needs have to be met in order to climb to higher levels of engagement and creativity.
+The model is quite simple but it illustrates the point that there is a sequence in which needs have to be met in order to climb to higher levels of engagement and creativity.
 It's also very important to note that the placement of these needs in the hierarchy will differ based on culture or region.

 In Maslow's hierarchy of needs, the order of the needs is Survival, Security, Belonging, Esteem and Self-Actualisation.